 Not all foods have the same effect on blood sugar and insulin levels.
-Whether your blood sugar levels increase a lot or a little after a meal depends largely on the glycaemic index (GI) of the food you consume.
+Whether your blood sugar levels rise quickly, moderately or slowly after a meal depends largely on the glycaemic index (GI) of the food you consume.

 5. December 2017